IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 Two failure modes matter for an algo:

 Neither broker is bulletproof.
 The boring engineering โ€” heartbeat checks, idempotent order keys, position-vs-broker reconciliation every N minutes, kill-switch on excessive error rate โ€” is identical work on both.
-We did not save time picking one over the other for that layer.
+Picking one broker over the other does not save that work.

 8. When Tastytrade actually wins